rapierorg/telegram-bot-swift/README.md

 Do not use synchronous methods in real apps because they're slow.
 Use them when debugging or for experimenting in `REPL`.
 More details: [Using Swift REPL for calling API methods](https://github.com/zmeyc/telegram-bot-swift/wiki/Using-Swift-REPL-for-calling-API-methods)

-* Asynchronous methods accept an optional completion handler which will be called when the operation is completed.
+* Asynchronous methods accept an optional completion handler which will be called when operation is completed.

 Completion handler is called on main thread by default.